Jaroslaw1980/spark-wsl-pycharm-install/README.md

 # Spark and wsl install with pycharm
-Instalation process of wsl (Ubuntu distribution), spark and pycharm IDE on win 11
+Installation process of wsl (Ubuntu distribution), spark and pycharm IDE on win 11

 ## 1. wsl installation
 * search for *Powershell* on the win11 searchbar and open it